Bazror/hivemind/docs/native_ads/native_ads.md

 ### Bidding process

-Bids are placed by the creator's account through custom JSON operations.
+Bids are placed by the ad creator's account through custom JSON operations.

 A bid operation will contain metadata with:

 - The post for the ad
 - Transactional data (increase or decrease bid amount, token)
+- Duration data (time units) [optional]

+Building dedicated user interfaces for handling the bidding process will be possible.
+Appropriate data sets will be availed through the API.
+For example, an endpoint to retrieve bids sorted by community and price-per-time-unit enables developers to create realtime competitive bidding interfaces that show users their ads' positions against others bidding for the same community.

+### Ad status

+The ad lifecycle is designed as an ordered flow.
+Different possibilities exist at each stage, with checks and balances coded in Hivemind to enforce the workflow.

+**0 - Draft**: ad is newly created or was rejected [user]

+**1 - Submitted**: a user has submitted it for review [user]

+**2 - Approved**: ad has been approved by community moderator [mod]

+**3 - Funded**: user has paid the bid amount in full [user]

+**4 - Scheduled**: ad has been scheduled to run [mod / auto from payment]

 ### Ad review

 Ads are reviewed by moderators based on bid amount and date.
 The highest bids for the day will be at the top of the list.
-Below are the different states that an ad goes through.
+Below are the different states that front-ends will be able to access and display.

 **Awaiting review**

-This is the default status for newly created ads.
+This is the default status for ads submitted for review by their creators.

 **Approved**